Skip to content

 South Dakota

-To get your cleaning business started in South Dakota, register with the South Dakota Secretary of State (SOS).
-Register with the SOS.
-Then, file for a sales tax license with the Department of Revenue.
+To get licensed in South Dakota, register with the South Dakota Secretary of State (SOS).
+Then file for a sales tax license with the Department of Revenue.
 Check with your city or county government for any additional licensing requirements.

 Tennessee

-To get your cleaning business started in Tennessee, register with the Tennessee Secretary of State (SOS).
-Register with the SOS and then register for sales and use tax with the Department of Revenue.
+To get licensed in Tennessee, register with the Tennessee Secretary of State.
+Then register for sales and use tax with the Department of Revenue.
 Check with your city or county clerk for any more business licensing requirements.

 Texas